Part 8: The fuller prototype

 Run the full test suite with coverage report.
 Focus on any failing tests and suggest fixes.

-These are smaller than the /kid and /parent demo commands, but they are better tests because the expected behavior is easy to assert.
+These are smaller than the /kid and /parent demo commands.
+They're better tests because the expected behavior is easy to assert.

 Unit tests for skills